 Anchor texts and link juice do not have a clear-cut relationship.
 However, anchor texts are important since they provide context for users and search engines to understand a linked page’s content.

-It is crucial to implement anchor text best practices, like using descriptive, keyword-rich anchor texts, to benefit the search experience by letting users know what to expect behind the linked page.
+It is crucial to implement internal linking best practices, like using descriptive, keyword-rich anchor texts, to benefit the search experience by letting users know what to expect behind the linked page.
 Conversely, search engines use anchor texts to weigh the relevance between interlinked web pages.

 LinkStorm has a dedicated hub to view and manage all the anchor texts used throughout a website.